-You will also explore Israel on trips organized by OSP, where you will learn about the country’s history, landscape and diverse traditions.
+You will also explore Israel on trips organized by BGU International, where you will learn about the country’s history, landscape and diverse traditions.
 Finally, as a student at BGU, you will become a part of the University’s vibrant student body and gain a deep understanding of Israeli life from the “inside.”

 Ben-Gurion University of the Negev (BGU)

 BGU is Israel’s fastest growing institution of higher education, most sought after by students and faculty alike with a student population of more than 19,000.
 Its diverse student body hails from cities and villages all over Israel and includes native born Israelis, Jews and Arabs, including Bedouins, as well as new immigrants from Ethiopia, the former Soviet Union, and other countries.

 BGU is a known favorite among students and it is easy to understand why.
 A survey conducted by Israel’s Council for Higher Education rated BGU the #1 university for students by Israeli undergraduate students.
 Israelis from around the country come to BGU not only for the incredible academic opportunities, but also for its vibrant and engaged campus atmosphere.
 BGU is unique for Israeli universities in that the majority of students live on or near campus, creating a unique environment for study abroad students.
 Approximately two-thirds of the student body is involved in some form of volunteering or community engagement, and participants in BGU International are highly encouraged to take advantage of BGU’s active student life.